lionix-team/seo-manager/README.md

-`lionix/seo-manager` package will provide you an interface from where you can manage all your pages meta data separately and get dynamically changing content.
+`lionix/seo-manager` package will provide you an interface from where you can manage all your pages metadata separately and get dynamically changing content.
 Let's see how.

 ## Installation